vmbrasseur/10stepprogram/outline.md

     * fake it till you make it
         * when a live demo is best
         * how to fake demos / fallbacks
     * [EXERCISE: fix a demo](https://github.com/vmbrasseur/10stepprogram/blob/master/exercises/fixing_a_demo.md) # XXX Most talks don't have a demo.
 Will this exercise be uncomfortable for many who wouldn't include a demo?
+JMB: I'm in favor of encouraging demos
 9. Interact with the Audience
     * Before the talk starts
         * quick polling